About the University of Michigan

 The University’s research mission had expenditures in fiscal year of 2014 that exceeded $1.3 billion, which is one of the largest expenditure totals among U.S. universities.
 Students with an interest in research are encouraged to get involved.
 There are more than 1,000 undergraduate research opportunities on campus.

 The University Library System has 19 libraries that hold over 8 million volumes and 70,000 serial titles.
 The University is a national leader in the development of digital library resources, having digitized over 4.5 million books to date.
-Museums that are open to the public are the Detroit Observatory, Exhibit Museum of Natural History (with a planetarium), Kelsey Museum of Archaeology, Museum of Art, Sindecuse Museum of Dentistry, and the Stearns Collection of Musical Instruments.
+Museums are open to the public.
 Research museums that house extensive collections include the Museum of Anthropology, Museum of Paleontology, Museum of Zoology, and the University Herbarium.

-The University of Michigan is dedicated to service in the larger world.
 Faculty and students conduct hands-on research on a range of critical issues, including health care, energy and the environment, social interventions, education reform and improvement, and many others.
 By sharing their fundamental knowledge and advancing innovations in technology, scientists and engineers at the University contribute to advances that are transforming lives and that contribute to building the economy of the region, state, and nation.
-For their part, students participate in hundreds of community-based service and learning projects and a wide range of other service activities.
 In collaboration with other universities, colleges, and K-12 schools, the University conducts research and provides other services for the benefit of a variety of state, national, and private agencies.